-Perhaps Giovanni is an Easter Person?
+Perhaps Giovanni is an Easter Person (Christian)?
 Somewhere in his heart might he imagine that his judgement is less than ultimate, and that ALL are redeemable?
 For me, the saddest part of Hillary's deploreables comment was that she judged them (us?) "irredeemable".
 As a Christian, it isn't the Joneses works that make them redeemable -- nor mine, nor anyones.
-If it were, then Christ would not have needed to die because ultimate redemption would be a matter of meeting some standard of works (vs proper social media posts as judeged by "progressives)", it would be a matter of "keeping up with the Joneses"!
+If it were, then Christ would not have needed to die because ultimate redemption would be a matter of meeting some standard of works (vs proper social media posts as judged by "progressives").
+"Morality" would be a matter of "keeping up with the Joneses"!

-We have exchanged a dominant culture where all people were at a minimum "redeemable", and at least the standard was that as a practicing Christian we were bound to not only not judge them, but to even LOVE them, for a "progressive" culture where worth is validly judged via social media posts, redemption from such posts is not possible, and such posts define your worth even beyond repeated actions!
+We have exchanged a dominant culture where all people were at a minimum "redeemable", and at least the standard was that as a practicing Christian we were bound to not only not judge them, but to even LOVE them!
+For a "progressive" culture where worth can be judged via social media posts, redemption from such posts is not possible, and such posts define your worth even beyond repeated actions!
 Giovanni is a rare person -- rare enough for his Yale professor to call out his behavior in not cutting off people that have been kind to his family for years on the basis of social media posts to be an "amazing hopeful sign" in this tribal nation of BOistan!

 As I wait for the potential of yet another major spring snow storm, I reflect on where our culture has moved over my lifetime.
-In my youth and even up to middle age, it was considered wise to believe in a set of transcendent values that included a created world with a loving God showing us how to live happily not only in this life, but eternally, and living in a nation with a written Constitution, exceptional among all nations on the planet, insuring our right to think and live freely in peace with our neighbors.
+In my youth and even up to middle age, it was considered wise to believe in a set of transcendent values that included a created world with a loving God showing us how to live happily not only in this life, but eternally, and feeling gratidude to be blessed to be living in a nation with a written Constitution, exceptional among all nations on the planet, insuring our right to think and live freely in peace with our neighbors.

-We traded that for a world where this short life is all we have, the avowed purpose of our nation is to insure that there will be nothing recognizeable in the future save "accelerating change" toward an unknown, but promised to be "progressive" future.
+We traded that for a world where this short life is all we have, the whole of Western culture is nothing but a terrible tale of oppression, and the avowed purpose of our nation is to insure that there will be nothing recognizeable in the future save "accelerating change" toward an unknown, but promised to be "progressive" future.
 We are required to believe in this, rather than anything we might see with our own eyes -- lest we be judged "irredeemable deplorables" by the elites driving this "progress".
-Oh, and we are to be pitied -- for it is guaranteed by the elites that the "future beyond the future" is CERTAIN to be even more wonderful!
-What a brave new world.
+Oh, and "nonbelievers" in the "progressive" mantra are to be pitied -- for it is guaranteed by the elites that the "future beyond the future" is CERTAIN to be even more wonderful!
+What a brave new world!